austin-carman/sunset-woods/README.md

-# Sunset Woods: custom woodworking shop
+# Sunset Woods: Custom woodworking shop

-## Overview

-This application is a frontend demo for Sunset Trail Woods LLC, a small woodworking business.
-The purpose of this demo site is to:
-  - Provide a brief description about the company.
-  - Showcase various shop items that can be added to a cart and purchased.
-  - Display contact information with option to send a message directly on site.
-  - Allow customers to submit an order for a custom made item.

-**Note: This project is still a work in progress.**

-As currently constructed, this frontend project uses mockAPI endpoints for all API requests.
-Both the backend and database have not yet been developed thus all API requests in this project serve no real purpose other than to demonstrate knowledge of the `fetch()` method to retrieve and send data through API requests.
-Until the backend and database are completed, dummy data contained in the `data.js` file is used for the shop items displayed on the Shop page.

-**The motivation behind this project is 3 fold:**
+The motivation behind this project is 3 fold:
 1. `Practice`, practice, practice.
 2. Seek `advice` to improve my coding skills and meeting best coding practices.
 I want to learn from you!
 4. Learn about possible `job opportunities`.
 I am actively seeking job opportunities and if you are aware of any I would love to hear from you!
-Here's my resume

-Here's how to reach out or give your feedback:
   - Connect with and/or message me via [LinkedIn](https://www.linkedin.com/in/austin-carman/).
   - [Github](https://github.com/austin-carman/sunset-woods): You can submit an issue, pull request, or leave a comment in the discussion.

 Feel free to checkout other repos pinned on my [Github profile](https://github.com/austin-carman/)!

+## Overview

+This application is a frontend demo for Sunset Trail Woods LLC, a small woodworking business.
+Features of this site include:
+  - Brief description about the company.
+  - Showcase various shop items that can be added to a cart and purchased.
+  - Display contact information with option to send a message directly on site.
+  - Allow customers to submit an order for a custom made item.

+**Note: This project is still a work in progress.**

+As currently constructed, this frontend project uses mockAPI endpoints for all API requests simply to demonstrate use of the `fetch()` method to retrieve and send data through API requests.
+Dummy data contained in the `data.js` file is used for the shop items displayed on the Shop page.
+Eventually, the mockAPI endpoints and dummy data will be replaced with real RESTAPI endpoints and data returned from API responses.

 ## TODO: